hyperledger/iroha-2-docs/src/guide/build-and-install.md

 use `scripts/test_env.sh setup`, which will also start a set of Iroha peers.
-But that network is much harder to monitor, and unless you're well-versed in `killall` and reading log files with a proper text editor, we recommend that you don't go this route.
+But that network is much harder to monitor, and unless you're well-versed in `killall` and reading log files with a proper text editor, we recommend that you don’t go this route.

-Unless you have an absolute aversion to `docker`, it's easier to work with, easier to set up, and easier to debug.
+Unless you have an absolute aversion to `docker`, it’s easier to work with, easier to set up, and easier to debug.
 We try to cater to all tastes, but some tastes have objective advantages.